Welcome to ihikebc.com!

 Distance from Vancouver: Approximately 350 km to Gold Bridge and 360 km to Bralorne, if via Highway 1 West, Highway 99 (Sea-to-Sky) North, Seton Lake Road & Main Street (Lillooet) and Highway 40.

-Liked: Gold Bridge school building, mountains and canyon views from the road connecting Gold Bridge and Bralorne, old buildings in Bralorne.
+Liked: Gold Bridge school building, Gold Bridge 24/7 free Wi-Fi signal outside of the library (details are posted on the library door), mountains and canyon views from the road connecting Gold Bridge and Bralorne, old buildings in Bralorne.

 Vancouver, Coast & Mountains Backroad Mapbook (5th edition) Coordinates: Page 51 (Gold Bridge) B4.